Song-Beverly Act Lawsuits | California Consumer Warranty Rights

 Other plaintiffs have alleged that many retailers use web tracking pixels, including the Meta tracking pixel, Google Analytics, and the PayPal tracking pixel, to illegally collect PII.
 The result is that consumers are unfairly bombarded with targeted advertising, a practice that privacy advocates have worked tirelessly to limit.

-Tracking pixels refer to a range of analytic code embedded in websites, capable of monitoring detailed interactions between users and web pages.
-The code can also be used to collect any data entered into a web form, and later target consumers with unwanted ads.
+Tracking pixels refer to a range of analytic code embedded in websites, used to collect any data entered into a web form, and later target consumers with unwanted ads.
 Any company that uses this tracking technology without the express consent of consumers, can be liable for eavesdropping under the California Invasion of Privacy Act (CIPA).
 Plaintiffs may seek statutory penalties of up to $5,000 per violation.

 Allegations concerning the widespread use of pixel-tracking technology are hardly new.
 Hundreds of cases have been filed against website operators for their use of pixels and other tracking tools.
 Some cases have been settled for large figures, and plaintiffs have been compensated for continual privacy violations.